Nimdy/Dedicated_Valheim_Server_Script/README.md

   ```
 ### Installation

-* Many have asked for it and now here it is!!!
-* I can not make this any easier.

 * SSH into your newly Created VM
   ```sh
   From your home computer, connect to your Ubuntu VM via SSH using putty or another method.
 (Putty is recommended)